techiediaries/techiediaries/_posts/2019/2019-12-12-angular-9-8-path-redirection-and-handling-404-using-wildcard-routes.md

 tags : [angular, angular-how-tos, angular9, angular-9-router-examples]
 ---

-In this quick example, we'll see how to redirect users to a new URL path or component using the Angular router and how to deal with not found pages and redirect to a 404 component if no match is found using wildcard paths.
+In this quick example, we'll see how to redirect users to a new URL path or component using the Angular 9 router and how to deal with not found pages and redirect to a 404 component if no match is found using wildcard paths.

 If you are new to these how-tos, check out how to [install and set up a project and the prerequisites](https://www.techiediaries.com/angular-cli-tutorial/).

 We'll be using the latest Angular 9 version.

-## Why redirecting to new paths?
+## Why redirecting to new paths in Angular 9?

 Redirection is common technique in web development where a specific URL path is redirected to a new one for many reasons such as migrating a legacy application or if the requested page is not available, etc.